tranthehuuphuc/Bookhub/README.md

    - Import the provided `.sql` file into the `bookhub` database.
 6. **Access the Website**:
    - Open your browser and navigate to `http://localhost:8888/[your_project_folder]` to view the website.

+#### For MacOS using XAMPP:
+1. **Install XAMPP**: Download from [XAMPP official website](https://www.apachefriends.org/download.html).
+2. **Setup XAMPP**:
+   - Once downloaded, open the `.dmg` file and drag the XAMPP folder to your Applications directory.
+   - Navigate to your Applications folder and open the XAMPP folder.
+   - Double-click on the "xampp-control" application to launch the XAMPP Control Panel.
+3. **Prepare the Code**:
+   - Locate the `htdocs` folder within the XAMPP installation directory.
+By default, it's located at `/Applications/XAMPP/htdocs`.
+   - Copy and paste all your BookHub project files into the `htdocs` folder.
+4. **Start Servers**:
+   - In the XAMPP Control Panel, start both Apache and MySQL servers by clicking the "Start" button next to each service.
+5. **Database Setup**:
+   - Open your web browser and go to `http://localhost/phpmyadmin`.
+   - Create a new database named `bookhub`.
+   - Import the provided `.sql` file into the `bookhub` database.
+6. **Access the Website**:
+   - Open your web browser and navigate to `http://localhost/[your_project_folder]` to view the BookHub website.

 ### Programming Languages, Frameworks, and Database
 - **Frontend**: HTML, CSS, JavaScript